 The second track of courses in Pictures Are For Babies introduces the student to single words.
 Starting with simple words, continuing through all one-syllable words, multi-syllable words, morphologically complex words, and ending by covering common words for many academic subjects, the word courses cover over 18,000 unique words.
 This level of coverage is unprecedented in a literacy program, where most other options cover up to a second or third grade reading level.
 Managing this level of complexity is only possible thanks to Trane, the deliberate practice engine that powers Pictures Are For Babies.

-Another difference from other literacy programs is the emphasis on orthographic mapping, the process by which readers store words for immediate, effortless retrieval.
+Another difference from other literacy programs is the emphasis on orthographic mapping, the process by which readers store words for immediate, effortless retrieval1.
 This set of words is called a sight vocabulary and spans tens of thousands of words in fluent readers.

 To accurately follow the principles of orthographic mapping, the tutor is asked to only mark an example as correct if the student can read the word quickly and automatically, without hesitation.
-A good rule of thumb is that the student should correctly read the word in less than one second.
+A good rule of thumb is that the student should start to read the word in less than one second.
 If the lessons were to give students more time, it would allow them to read the word by sounding it out, which is a part of the process of learning new words, but by itself does not support the goal of building a sight vocabulary.

 The second feature that sets the word courses apart is the use of tiered interventions.
 These interventions directly address the fundamental mechanisms of orthographic mapping.
 Tier 1 is simply explicit instruction on the letter-sound mappings of the word.
 Tier 2 and Tier 3 interventions are more complex exercises that target the most common and well-established causes of reading difficulties.
 By having a tiered intervention system, students receive the most appropriate level of instruction for individual lessons.
 It is recommended that tutors read the commentary sections, as they provide full explanations on the choices made in the design of these courses and the science behind them.